Jo Howard - Research Fellow

 She has worked in research since 2000, and her work spans the UK social policy field and the international development arena.
 She previously worked as a Research Fellow at the Centre for Sustainable Planning and Environments, and the Cities Research Centre, both at University of the West of England (2003-2012).
 Over the last 15 years she has worked with civil society and governmental partners in the UK, Latin America, Central & Eastern Europe and Africa, on topics ranging from women’s empowerment, state-civil society partnership working, citizen participation in service delivery, participatory local governance, innovation in public service delivery, and participatory approaches to monitoring and evaluation.

-Her current work is with Swiss Development Cooperation providing support for peer learning around Roma Inclusion (2015); with VSO on a review of their Participation and Governance thematic work (VSO 2014-15) leading to further work on embedding participatory practice across the organisation (2015-); and developing pilot approaches to participatory monitoring and accountability of the SDGs (2015-).
+Her current work is with Swiss Development Cooperation providing support for peer learning around Roma Inclusion (2015); with VSO on a review of their Participation and Governance thematic work (VSO 2014-15) leading to further work on embedding participatory practice across the organisation (2015-); developing approaches to participatory monitoring and accountability of the SDGs (2015-17) and how intersecting inequalities relate to building sustainable inclusion (2016-2018).
 Jo is Chair of the Editorial Board of the Community Development Journal.

 What is the Unique Contribution of Volunteering to International Development?IDS Bulletin 46.5 (2015)